kraimalani/Gillian/ARTIFACT_README.md

 ### Understanding the discovered bugs

 We found three bugs in the AWS implementation, and we have already explained earlier how to reproduce those bugs.
-In this section, for each bug, we explain how it can happen, suggest a fix, and give the link to the Github issue that was filed.
+In this section, for each bug, we explain how it can happen and suggest a fix.

 #### A potential undefined behaviour in aws_byte_cursor_advance <a name="c-bug-ub"></a>